• About

 When the bread is as light and fluffy as you could dream of and comes with cool, whipped ricotta you know you’re onto something extra special.
 Then come three ‘snacks’ to get your palate excited, maybe smoked cod roe on toast or blue cheese and apple on a sablé biscuit.
 Each morsel is like a preview of the main event, showcasing finesse and creativity and letting you know that this kitchen means business.

 Forest Avenue nails the zeitgeist with reclaimed tables, low-key décor, the odd antlered head on the wall, cutlery in leather pouches and, most significantly, clean, bold flavour combinations that zing with freshness and creativity.
-There’s nothing but an open pass separating diners from the kitchen; John cooks and while Sandy is a pastry chef she’s now responsible for front-of-house.
+There’s nothing but an open pass separating diners from the kitchen; John cooks and while Sandy is a pastry chef, she’s now responsible for front-of-house.

-Serving brunch, lunch and dinner, the evening tasting menu at €48 includes five delicious courses starting with earthy snacks and culminating in superb petit fours, perhaps wonderful deconstructed mini éclairs and delicate friands.
+Serving lunch and dinner, the evening tasting menu at €75 includes six delicious courses starting with earthy snacks and culminating in a wonderful dessert, such as russet apple pudding with gingerbread ice cream.

 Service is attentive and friendly, there’s a good selection of wine, beer and house cocktails and upbeat tunes ensure the bright room of mismatched tables buzzes with vibrancy.